Are you heading to Tuscany and trying to decide if you should rent a car or just use public transport?

 With some proper planning and preparation, your time driving a rental car in Tuscany can be stress-free and memorable!

 Why listen to me?
 I’ve been driving here since 2003, as a guide, resident, solo traveler, and now mom-of-three.
-I’ve driven large vans with trailers, FIAT 500s, sports cars, and station wagons.
+I’ve driven many types of vehicles in Italy, including large vans with trailers, FIAT 500s, sports cars, and station wagons.

 This page contains affiliate links.
 If you purchase from the links, we may earn a small commission, at no extra cost to you.
 Please see our Disclaimer for more information.